The-Bamboo-Forest/saphyra/README.md

   TO BE USED FOR EDUCATIONAL PURPOSES ONLY
 </p>

-The use of the Saphyra & **COMPLETE
+The use of the Saphyra is **COMPLETE
 RESPONSIBILITY of the END-USER**.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
 Also I inform you that some of your your actions may be **ILLEGAL** and you **CAN NOT** use this